Androsv96/movies-front/README.md

 - Redux: a state management library for managing application state in a predictable way.

-- Apollo Server: a GraphQL server implementation that allows us to query data from a variety of sources.
+- Apollo client: a GraphQL client implementation that allows us to query data from a variety of sources.

 ## Getting Started